eead-csic-compbio/eead-csic-compbio.github.io/README.md

+Hello,
-Hi, this site distributes software produced at the Laboratory of Computational Biology at EEAD-CSIC.
+here we distribute software and scripts produced at the [Laboratory of Computational Biology at EEAD-CSIC](http://www.eead.csic.es/compbio).